viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 #### Relay/Solenoid Setup

-The solenoid is used to actuate the Nerf gun trigger.
+The solenoid is used to actuate the foam dart launcher trigger.
 The relay works as a switch to turn on and off our solenoid.
-This allows us to activate the Nerf gun by using a GPIO pin on the board.
+This allows us to activate the foam dart launcher by using a GPIO pin on the board.

 {{% alert="Note" color="note"%}}
 We cannot directly power components from GPIO pins.